 Throughout the semester, learners will be encouraged to keep a journal to ponder the content and to record thoughts or plans for implementation.
 Automated journaling prompts in GSLearn will guide them to write about their feelings about the content and to link it to their own positive past experiences.
 Journaling will boost learning transfer as they write about what they absorbed, ideas to implement, and epiphanies (Boden et al., 2006).
 Journaling will also support purposeful reflection to keep the learner involved with content and to create plans to use it (Foley & Kaiser, 2013).
 To further bolster learning transfer, troop leaders will draft learning contracts solidifying their commitment to complete the entire three-year GSU program and what they hope to accomplish during it.
 Periodic, automated prompts will urge learners to re-visit the contract and reconnect with their personal goals and motivation for learning.

-Several methods will evaluate GSU including surveys and reported data from the GSLearn learning management system.
+Several methods will evaluate GSU, including surveys and reported data from the GSLearn learning management system.
 Upon entering the program, troop leaders will complete pre-program surveys to gauge existing knowledge relative to the training topics.
 During each level (freshman, sophomore, and senior), troop leaders will have chances to assess their program experience, class content, and mode of delivery.
 At the conclusion of the program, a summative electronic program evaluation will be administered.
-Within two to three weeks of the graduation period, troop experience staff will conduct virtual or verbal exit interviews.
+Troop experience staff will conduct virtual or verbal exit interviews within two to three weeks of the graduation period.

 The evaluation results will be compared with program goals and objectives written before the program launch.
 Key indicators for learning transfer will be what troop leaders say and what they do.
 During check-ins, troop experience staff will listen for comments and responses indicating troop leaders have mastered key concepts.
 The indicator for improved performance (or what troop leaders will do) will take longer and may be impossible to assess.
 Some markers for success will be retention, assuming other volunteer roles, and advancing girls through badge levels.
 Finally, well-organized financial statements, no pings on troop banking accounts, and engaging girls in other council-wide activities will also be fundamental indicators.